trustification/trustify/docs/adrs/00001-graph-analytics.md

 ## Alternative approaches

-We could query existing package_relates_to_package to resolve relationships though previous attempts with a pure SQL based solution often experienced performance problems either due to 'join explosion' or need to constantly tweak indexes to accomodate performance of joins at scale.
+We could query existing package_relates_to_package to resolve relationships though previous attempts with a pure SQL based solution often experienced performance problems either due to 'join explosion' or need to constantly tweak indexes to accommodate performance of joins at scale.

 We could use a graph datastore ... which dramatically simplifies everything as well as improving performance by at least a